Published on

 Exploring 5G Technology: 7 Innovative Use Cases

+The launch of fifth-generation mobile technology (5G) has brought a new era of connectivity that continues to change the way businesses operate and how people live.
 The shift from 3G to 4G was about faster connections, that’s not the case with 5G.
 The latter combines speed with low latency, higher reach, reliability, flexibility, and responsiveness, offering the mix necessary to support mission-critical applications.

 Across the world, businesses are positive about the potential of 5G technology.
 Existing studies show that globally, 80% of companies believe that 5G networks will impact their operations significantly.